TheresaLui/SelfHelpContent_v2/articles/microsoft.aad.iam/iam-sspr-insight2-test.md

 <properties
+    pageTitle="This is a test insight"
+    description="This is a test insight"
-    pageTitle="User is not homed in your tenant" description="User is not homed in your tenant" infoBubbleText="See details on the right"
+    infoBubbleText="See details on the right"
     service="microsoft.activedirectory"
     resource=""